Danish chemists in molecular chip breakthrough

 "Graphene has some very interesting properties, which cannot be matched by any other material.
 What we have shown is that it's possible to integrate a functional component on a graphene chip.
 I honestly feel this is front page news", says Nørgaard.

-The molecular computer chip is a sandwich built with one layer of gold, one of and one of the extremely thin graphene.
-The in the sandwich is switched on and of using a light impulse so one of the peculiar properties of graphene is highly useful.
+The molecular computer chip is a sandwich built with one layer of gold, one of molecular components and one of the extremely thin carbon material graphene.
+The molecular transistor in the sandwich is switched on and of using a light impulse so one of the peculiar properties of graphene is highly useful.
 Even though graphene is made of carbon, it's almost completely translucent.

 The hunt for transistors, wires, contacts and other electronic components made from single molecules has had researchers working night and day.
 Unlike traditional components they are expected to require no heavy metals and rare earth elements.
 So they should be cheaper as well as less harmful to earth, water and animals.
 Unfortunately it has been fiendishly difficult to test how well these functional molecules work.
 Until now.